Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-07-15-nba-draft-history-3.markdown

 * **Kansas**: 34 (National Champs: 2008)
 * **Arizona**: 32 (National Champs: 1997)

-Here is a graph of these colleges' total picks of the time period of 1995 to 2019.

 ![image](/pictures/nba_draft_history_3/total_picks_1995_to_2019.png "Total Picks From 1995 to 2019")

 High school players were allowed in the draft from 1995 through 2005, with the 2006 draft being the first one where high school players were not allowed to be drafted.
 On the graph, there is a spike is slope for Kansas in 2008, Kentucky in 2010, and Duke in 2011, as these colleges most aggressively took advantage of high school players not being able to enter the NBA draft after 2005.
-The post 2005 era in college basketball has become known as the one and done era, as the top college prospects more often than not only stay in college for one year, after which they become eligible to join the NBA.
+The post 2005 era in college basketball has become known as the one and done era, as the top college prospects more often than not only stay in college for one year to become eligible to join the NBA.

 ## Best Draft Periods

 In addition to considering the colleges that produced the most NBA draft picks, I also considered the colleges that produced the best NBA draft picks.
 To do this, I considered any five year period for any college starting with the period 1967 - 1971, and ending with the period 2009 - 2013, as 2013 is the last year I have Agg scores for draft picks.
 For each five year period, I added up the Agg scores for all the players drafted from each college.

 Below is a list of the top ten five year periods of draft picks for any college, along with the sum of the Agg score of the draft picks over that period.
-Clicking an item in the list will send you to a table of the players drafted during the period, their respective Agg scores, and some words about the success of the college during the period.
+Clicking an item in the list sends you to a table of the players drafted during the period, their respective Agg scores, and some words about the success of the college during the period.
 The list was created so that multiple overlapping time periods from the same college do not appear.
-If overlapping time periods for a college would have appeared in this list, then the lower scored time periods were removed and only the highest scored time period appears.
-The lower scored overlapping time periods are noted below  in the section where the highest scored time period is discussed.
+If one of the colleges in the list has an overlapping time period with an Agg score above 26.15, then that time period is noted in the section where the listed time period is discussed.

 # 10 Best Draft Periods
   1. [Kentucky 2009 - 2013, Score 49.50](#Kentucky 2009 - 2013, Total Agg 49.50)